Walk 126: Grafton Underwood & Warkton Circular

 2. Pass through the smaller gate on the right side into the paddock…

 …& walk up the right hand side.
-There were a couple of horses in the paddock, but they just ignored me.
-Have a look at the beautiful large house across to the left
+The beautiful large house across to the left is the old Rectory

-The next field is also a paddock & again there were several horses around, but none of them bothered me.
-Keeping close to the hedge on the left, walk to the top left corner of the paddock
+This is where you may encounter the friendly horses.
+Keep close to the hedge on the left & walk to the top left corner of the paddock

-4. In the corner are two more stiles to negotiate, so again please be careful…
+4. In the corner there are two more stiles to negotiate…

-…yet again heading straight forward towards the left edge of the copse & then continuing alongside it
+…& keep going straight ahead towards the left edge of the copse & then continuing alongside it

-6. The path now reaches a hard small road…
+7. The path now reaches a small road…

-Look for a gap in the hedge over the road to continue in the same direction across the next field…
+Look for a gap in the hedge just to the right over the road.
+Go through it & continue slightly diagonally right across the next field…

-Walk straight ahead keeping the wood on your left At the end ignore the first path on the left with the marker.
-Instead walk through the next hole in the left hedge
+9. On reaching the wood walk straight ahead keeping the wood on your left.
+At the end ignore the first path on the left with the marker.
+Instead walk through the next gap in the left hedge

 The route now is directly towards the largest tree…

-11. On reaching the fence, walk through the gate (or climb the fence) & cross the small road & go through the gate on the other side…
+11. On reaching the fence, walk through the gate, cross the small road & go through the gate on the other side…

 Boughton House contains a comprehensive collection of art, furniture, tapestries, porcelain & carpets.
 Once a servants’ hall, located next to the kitchen, the armoury is now home to what many experts regard as one of the finest privately held armouries in the country